MarcBrillault/arduino/README.md

 # My Arduino Projects

 ## Licence
-All of these works are licensed under de WTFPL license.
+All of these works are licensed under the [WTFPL](http://www.wtfpl.net/) license.